 METCAD, Champaign County 911 is continuously hiring for Telecommunicator I. The ECOMM National test is required before moving forward.

-The first group of candidates will be pulled on July 11th, 2019.
+The next group of candidates will be pulled on October 15th, 2019.

 Salary Information: Starting Salary is $22.0170/hr or $45,795.36/year